microsoft/pxt-adafruit/docs/lessons/screen-wipe.md

 # screen wipe blocks lesson

-clear the screen by pressing button "A".
+Clear the screen by pressing button "A".

 ## Topic